Frequently Asked Questions

 When will I find out about where I will be living?

 Students and their families are asked to be patient because housing arrangements must often be finalized at the last minute in order to prevent you from paying extra costs.
-Information about housing assignments is not typically given out until you arrive.
+Information about housing assignments is not typically given out until you arrive or just shortly beforehand.

 Should LGBTQ+ individuals be concerned about traveling abroad?